maximelianos/python-example-droid-dataset/wiki/export.md

-# Plan export train data for Max
+# Plan export for Max

 * raw.py - for each frame return TCP XYZ + rotation in a matrix 4x4
   * `log_cameras_next() - return_dict["finger_transform"]`